Jessica-L/CSCI3155_Fall2014/Lab1.md

                     (x, 3): (Int, Int) because
                          x: Int                    // per declaration in parameter field a + 2: Int because
-                   a: Int because                  // per definition of a on line 2
+                   a: Int                          // per definition of a on line 2
                    2: Int